hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 Clients and servers may choose to support composite certificate schemes, such as those defined in {{TLS-COMPOSITE-MLDSA}}.
 In these schemes, a single certificate contains a composite public key, and the associated signature proves knowledge of private keys of all components.
 However, from the perspective of the TLS protocol, this is a single certificate producing a single signature and so use of `dual_signature_algorithms` is not required.

-If a composite signature algorithm appears in the `signature_algorithms` extension, it can fulfill the client's requirements for both classical and PQ authentication in a single certificate and signature.
+If a composite signature algorithm appears in the `signature_algorithms` extension, it can fulfill the client's requirements for both traditional and PQ authentication in a single certificate and signature.
 It is up to the client policy to decide whether a composite certificate is acceptable in place of a dual-certificate configuration.
 This allows further deployment flexibility and compatibility with hybrid authentication strategies.

-The advantages of dual certificates over composites is operational flexibility for both Certification Authority operators and TLS server and client operators because two CAs and end-entity certificates, one classical and one PQ, allows for backwards compatible and dynamic negotiation of pure classical, pure PQ, or dual.
+The advantages of dual certificates over composites is operational flexibility for both Certification Authority operators and TLS server and client operators because two CAs and end-entity certificates, one traditional and one PQ, allows for backwards compatible and dynamic negotiation of pure traditional, pure PQ, or dual.

 The advantages of composites over dual certificates is that the certificate chains themselves are protected by dual-algorithms, which can be of great importance in use cases where trust stores are not easily updatable.